AdobeDocs/experience-platform.en/help/segmentation/faq.md

 ## Can I use externally generated audiences in Audience Composition?

-At this point in time, no. However, this capability should be available in H2 2023.
+At this point in time, no. However, this capability should be available in the near future.

 ## Can I send audiences from Audience Composition to all downstream destinations and channels?

-At this point in time, no. Currently, you can use audiences from Audience Composition in AJO Campaigns and Real-time CDP destinations.
-AJO Journeys are presently **not** supported.
+At this point in time, no. Currently, you can use audiences from Audience Composition in Adobe Journey Optimizer Campaigns and Real-time CDP destinations.
+Adobe Journey Optimizer Journeys will be supported in a future release.

 ## Are there any guardrails on the number of compositions?